rwbutler/QSH/README.md

 QSH is the interactive shell for playing quizzes through the macOS Terminal.

-It is built on top of [Swift Quiz](https://github.com/rwbutler/swift-quiz) which provides the core functionality for making and playing quizzes in Swift.
+It is built on top of [SwiftQuiz](https://github.com/rwbutler/swift-quiz) which provides the core functionality for making and playing quizzes in Swift.
 QSH provides the UI for accessing all of that functionality using the macOS Terminal.

 <br/>
 <div align="center">